Wrinkles, Hair Loss Successfully Reversed In Potential Breakthrough New Genetic Experiment On Aging

 So what did Singh and his team of genetic researchers do to produce this seemingly amazing result?
 They simply “turned off” a gene in the mice that was causing a malfunction of cellular mitochondria.
 When the dysfunction was reversed, so were the aging symptoms, according to a UAB summary of the work.

-Mitochondria are specialized structures known as “organelles” that live within each cell, and provide much of the energy used by every cell in the human body, or the body of any animal or plant, according to Live Science.
+Mitochondria are specialized structures known as organelles that live within each cell, and provide much of the energy used by every cell in the human body, or the body of any animal or plant, according to Live Science.
 In fact, the many mitochondria that live within each cell are believed to provide up to 90 percent of the energy used by the cell.
 When mitochondria go bad, cells also become diseased and die.

 After causing the mitochondrial dysfunction in the mice, the UAB scientists observed the mice developing severe aging symptoms, specifically skin wrinkles and hair loss, within a matter of weeks.
 By restoring function to the damaged mouse mitochondria in the UAB experiment, the effects of aging were erased and the mice regained their youthful appearance.

-“This mouse model should provide an unprecedented opportunity for the development of preventive and therapeutic drug development strategies to augment the mitochondrial functions for the treatment of aging-associated skin and hair pathology and other human diseases in which mitochondrial dysfunction plays a significant role,” Singh said, as quoted by the News India site.
+“This mouse model should provide an unprecedented opportunity for the development of preventive and therapeutic drug development strategies to augment the mitochondrial functions for the treatment of aging-associated skin and hair pathology and other human diseases in which mitochondrial dysfunction plays a significant role,” Singh said, as quoted by News India.

-Im plain English, that means the experiment could, in the long run, lead to new drugs and other therapies that would restore a youthful appearance in aging human beings, as well as in lab mice.
+That means the experiment could, in the long run, lead to new drugs and other therapies that would restore a youthful appearance in aging human beings, as well as in lab mice.